 Good for small mobile MVP projects

-Bridged communication between JS code and native platform
+Bridged communication between JS and native platforms

-Limited to iOS and Android platforms
+Limited to iOS and Android

 Multiplatform development of business logic code

-A great number of compilation targets - Android, JVM, native: iOS, Windows, Linux, embedded platforms and more
+A great number of compilation targets - Android, JVM, native: iOS, Windows, Linux, embedded platforms, and more

-Modern language - safe, concise syntax, efficient multiplatform async framework and more
+Modern language - safe, concise syntax, efficient multiplatform async framework, and more

-Compilation to native platform-specific executable artefacts
+Compilation to native platform-specific executable artifacts

 No bridges between shared code and native platforms